 At RCS, our vision is to spiritually develop our students to impact the community and the world for Christ.
 We want our students to go into every man’s world (Mark 16:15).
 With the Aerospace/Defense industry being the second largest sector in Oklahoma, part of our vision is also to prepare them academically so they are prepared to go into whatever field God has called them!

-Students are ultimately certified as FAA drone pilots with the ability to pass the FAA private pilot knowledge exam.
-During the school year, students engage in flight labs applying skills learned in the classroom to real world flight simulations where students can transfer their knowledge to flight training and pilot certification.
+As part of the curriculum, students prepare to pass the FAA Private Pilot Knowledge Exam and the FAA Part 107 Drone Pilot Exam.
+Students can ultimately certify as FAA commercial drone pilots with the ability to be paid for their services.
+During the school year, students engage in FlightLab activities applying skills learned in the classroom to real-world flight simulations.
+Students can then transfer their knowledge gained from simulator training to actual aircraft flight training and pilot certification.

 Where can this Lead?